Brioche knitting creates complex patterns with precision.

 Brioche Stitch Vs Mock Fisherman’s Rib

-The brioche technique is different from the mock Fishermans rib because it has a purl stitch in its background every other row.
+The brioche technique has a purl stitch in the background.

 Fishermans Rib Vs. Brioche Stitch – Is Fishermans Rib The Same As Brioche?